Lake Atitlan Guatemala Villages

 - Learn a few Spanish words before traveling.
 Por favor (please), Gracias (thank you), Buenos días (Good morning), Hola (Hi), ¿Cómo está?
 (How are you), Mucho gusto (Nice to meet you), No hablo español (I don’t speak Spanish).

-- Bring a rain jacket if traveling May through October.
+- Bring a rain jacket if traveling from May through October.

 - Expect to pay to use the bathroom and bring your own toilet paper.